Birth of the New World: Finding a home in Arecibo, Puerto Rico

 HGPI was unable to fulfill its plan in time, citing disinterest by the municipal government, and the statue was reassigned for a different project.
 Arecibo became a frontrunner, and Mayor Lemuel Soto began the permit process for a project that would combine the statue with other attractions, such as the Arecibo Observatory.
 However, the municipality faced competition; Representative David Bonilla Cortés requested that the statue be assembled on Desecheo Island and the newly elected mayor of Cataño, José Rosario, proposed using the statue as part of an eco park that would be constructed in the swampy region of Ciénaga las Cucharillas.
 San Juan also tentatively considered the project, but lost interest due to the condition of the pieces.
-Ultimately, Tseretelli decided that it was "too late" to consider other venues and settled for Arecibo.
+Ultimately, Tsereteli decided that it was "too late" to consider other venues and settled for Arecibo.
 However, once there the monument faced more controversy, this time by activists that condemned Columbus' role in opening the door to the European genocide of indigenous peoples and by groups that opposed its impact in the maritime-terrestrial zone.
 Eventually, the Luis Fortuño administration began processing the respective permits.

 In 2012, Rosario denounced the Puerto Rico Department of Treasury for imposing nearly $3 million in retroactive taxes for the original transaction and unfinished projects related to it, resulting in an embargo of the municipality's income.
 In June 2012, the first pieces began arriving at Barrio Islote in Arecibo.
 Birth of the New World became the main attraction of a tourist project called Columbus Theme Park (later renamed Terravista ParkLand) developed by Pan American Grain, which the administration expected would produce 4.6 million dollars in income per year and recruit 900 new employees.
 The assembly investment was now estimated at $98 million, with only the reclassification of the zone preventing the project's advance.
 This process was completed by January 2013.
 On 11 February 2014, a contemporary-Taíno movement, named Movimiento Indígena Jíbaro Boricua, joined other anti-Columbus factions in protest the impending assembly of the monument.

 The monument survived the passing of Cat.
-5 hurricane Maria in September 2017 without structural damage.
+5 Hurricane Maria in September 2017 without structural damage.
 However, the adjacent infrastructure was heavily affected.
 The remodeling of the beach house (which is expected to host the visitor center), as well as the construction of new roads, parking and a plaza were all halted.
 Reforestation efforts in the area were completely reverted after the winds decimated the flora.
 These developments forced architect Roberto Alsina to delay the timetable and reconsider strategies, this while working to undo the damage to the area that would host the Terravista ParkLand.